-Meanwhile, the crew of the space station chill out on the bridge.
+Meanwhile, the crew of the space station are chilling out on the bridge.

 Sue: Is she smoking?
 You wait ages for someone to turn up with a tab in their mouth and then two come along at once.
-The same goes for the casting of ethnic minorities in this show.
-This story is very progressive when it comes to its casting.
+The same goes for ethnic minorities in this show.
+This story is very progressive when it comes to casting.

 The TARDIS materialises beside the river Thames in 1984.

 Sue: Tegan could visit her relations.
-Unless they’ve gone into hiding, that is.
+Unless they’ve all gone into hiding, of course.

-The Doctor wants to investigate the source of the mysterious time corridor which managed to ensnare his ship earlier.
+The Doctor wants to investigate the source of the mysterious time corridor which ensnared his ship earlier.